-Bayer is a global enterprise with core competencies in the fields of health care, agriculture and high-tech materials.
+Bayer is a global enterprise with core competencies in the Life Science fields of health care and agriculture.

-With our distinctive knowledge of people, animals, plants and materials, we intend to focus in future on the areas of health care, nutrition and high-tech materials.
+With our distinctive knowledge of people, animals and plants, we focus on the areas of health care and nutrition.

 Read more about our economic, ecological and social challenges and opportunities.